 NUREG-1280, Rev. 1, Standard Format and Content Acceptance Criteria for the Material Control and Accounting (MC&A) Reform Amendment

-NUREG-
+NUREG-2159, Acceptable Standard Format and Content for the Fundamental Nuclear Material Control Plan Required for Special Nuclear Material of Moderate Strategic Significance

-1065, Rev. 2, Acceptable Standard Format and Content for the Fundamental Nuclear Material Control (FNMC) Plan Required for Low-Enriched Uranium Facilities
+NUREG-1065, Rev. 2, Acceptable Standard Format and Content for the Fundamental Nuclear Material Control (FNMC) Plan Required for Low-Enriched Uranium Facilities

+NUREG/CR-5734, Recommendations to the NRC on Acceptable Standard Format and Content for the Fundamental Nuclear Material Control (FNMC) Plan Required for Low-Enriched Uranium Enrichment Facilities

 FNMC Plan for a facility designated by your supervisor or a qualified MC&A inspector